TracyGJG/utilities/README.md

 #### Initial call

--   min - lower boundry of the range.
+-   min - lower boundary of the range.
--   max - upper boundry of the range.
+-   max - upper boundary of the range.

 #### Subsequent calls